WDCommunity/wdpksrc/README.rst

 wdpksrc
 =======
-wdpksrc is a cross compilation framework intended to compile and package software for Western Digital My Cloud (OS3) NAS devices.
-Packages are made available via the `WDCommunity website`_.
-This is a heavily inspired by the `SynoCommunity`_ project.
+This project contains the source and tools for software packages for Western Digital My Cloud (OS3) NAS devices.
+The packages are made available via the `WDCommunity website`_.
+Most of the packages are simply scripts to fetch the applications from the official sources and configure them with a sensible default.
+Only a few packages were compiled with the OS3 toolchain with the help of the `SynoCommunity`_ project tools.

 Most of the packages are published on the WD `community forum`_ in their own thread.
 Use the search bar.